silx-kit/silx-training/software_engineering/1_Project/index.rst

 * *remote* : manage tracked repositories
 * *remote add name url* : Adds a remote named <name> for the repository at <url>

+.. note:: all this information is stored in .git/config file

 Then you can retrieve commits from those repositories: